Read our frequently asked questions below to find out more about eligibility, where to teach, certificates, CPD and expenses.

 Am I eligible?

-You can become a faculty member at any point in your career beyond Core Training level.
+You can become a faculty member at any point in your career from Core Training level.
 Each course has its own requirements: please click here to see the criteria.
 You must be in good standing with the GMC or other appropriate regulatory body.

 How do I apply?

 Please submit an application form to firstname.lastname@example.org.
 Make sure you meet the eligibility requirements before applying and send a CV only where specified on the application form.

 What counts as a ‘teaching skills course’?

 A course where you learn some education theory and get practical tips for improving your teaching.
 We accept a wide variety of teaching skills/pedagogical courses including, but not limited to, Training the Trainers (from any institution), GIC, ATLS Instructor, PGCert in Medical Education.
 Courses for educational supervisors (e.g. TrACE, TAIP) are not considered equivalent.